bunnyshell-eaas/tf-awsdbfromsnapshot/README.md

-# tf-awsdbfromsnapshot
-Example on how to create a new RDS instance from a DB snapshot in AWS.
+# Bunnyshell Terraform Create RDS Database from Snapshot
+Module that will create a new DB from the latest AWS snapshot.

+Please use this as a proof of concept!